Relational space-time and de Broglie waves: Implications and results

 in which case $\tau_{t}^2-c^2\tau_{x}^2 =1$ is equivalent to $ \det = 1. $

 Hence, the Jacobian of the coordinate transformation $\bm{\Xi}:K_{a}\to K_{b}$ is required to be one, thus ensuring this map is invertible.
 Specifically, it means that a trajectory $(\dd{t},\dd{x})$ in $K_{a}$ has as counterpart $(\dd{\tau},\dd{\xi})$ with reference to $K_{b}$ and vice-versa.
-In particular it means that a trajectory of $\ob$ in $K_{b}$ given by $(\dd{\tau},0)$ has a counterpart $(\dd{t},\dd{x})$ in $K_{a}$, while simultaneously the trajectory of $\oa$ in $K_{a}$ given by $(\dd{t},0)$ has a counterpart $(\dd{\tau},\dd{\xi})$ in $K_{b}$, cf. Figure \ref{fig:motionab}.
-As such, these observers appear as point-like bodies moving with reference to the rest-frame of their counterpart (cf. Figure \ref{fig:motionab}).
-This is {only} possible since the conditions \eqref{eq:Stt}--\eqref{eq:St^2} are both satisfied for the coordinate map $E_{0}\tau(t,x)=-i\hbar\ln\psi(t,x)$ when $\psi(t,x)$ is an energy-momentum eigenfunction.
+In particular it means that a trajectory of $\ob$ in $K_{b}$ whose tangent $(\dd{\tau},0)$ has a counterpart $(\dd{t},\dd{x})$ in $K_{a}$, while simultaneously the trajectory of $\oa$ in $K_{a}$, whose tangent $(\dd{t},0)$, has a counterpart $(\dd{\tau},\dd{\xi})$ in $K_{b}$, (cf. Figure \ref{fig:motionab}).
+As such, these observers appear as point-like bodies moving with reference to the rest-frame of their counterpart.
+This is {only} possible since the conditions \eqref{eq:G1}--\eqref{eq:G2} are both satisfied for the coordinate map $E_{0}\tau(t,x)=i\hbar\ln\psi(t,x)$ when $\psi(t,x)$ is an energy-momentum eigenfunction.